Knots and Crosses: Plot

 John Rebus is meanwhile assigned to the investigative team.
 The investigation remains without success, and eventually two more girls disappear.
 Throughout the case, John is haunted by his past in the SAS.
 Then his former wife is attacked and his daughter abducted.
-Only when hypnotized by his brother is he able to share his past with him and his colleague and lover Gill Templer.
+Only when he is hypnotized by his brother is he able to share his past with him and his colleague and lover Gill Templer.
 Taking hints from seemingly cryptic anonymous letters, John connects the murders to his own military past.
 Relieved from his duty because of the personal involvement, he decides to find and face his enemy.